 Exchanging contracts when buying a house at auction

-The biggest difference is that as soon as you’re successful with a bid on a property at auction, you enter into a legally binding contract when the hammer falls.
+The biggest difference with auction properties is that as soon as you’re successful with a bid and the hammer falls, you enter into a legally binding contract.
 When you’re not buying at auction, this only becomes the case once written contracts have been drawn up and exchanged.

 When buying at auction, it’s always a good idea to instruct a conveyancer or solicitor ahead of the auction.
 You can then give the legal documentation, or auction pack on the house you’re interested in, to a conveyancer to check prior to bidding.
-The auction pack can include:
+By instructing a conveyancer before the auction takes place, you have greater peace of mind that an expert has reviewed the legal intricacies.

 Official copies of the Title Plan including title deeds, Land Registry documents and boundary information.